elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### What is an integer number representing the number of milliseconds that has passed since the beginning of 1970 called?
+### What is an integer number representing the number of milliseconds that have passed since the beginning of 1970 called?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, a “timestamp” represents of the number of milliseconds that have passed since January 1, 1970.</div><br />
+  <div><strong>Interview Response:</strong> A "timestamp" in JavaScript represents the number of milliseconds that have transpired since January 1, 1970.</div><br />
-  <div><strong>Technical Response:</strong> An integer number representing the number of milliseconds that has passed since the beginning of 1970 is called a timestamp.
+  <div><strong>Technical Response:</strong> An integer number representing the number of milliseconds since 1970 is called a timestamp.
 It is a lightweight numeric representation of a date.
-We can always create a date from a timestamp using new Date(timestamp) and convert the existing Date object to a timestamp using the date.getTime() method.
+We can always create a date from a timestamp using the new Date(timestamp) and convert the existing Date object to a timestamp using the date.getTime() method.
 You should be aware that dates before 01.01.1970 have a negative timestamp.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />